 Keep a paper record of these efforts to prove later.
 If you are thinking of applying for a security clearance, it’s important to start sorting out your debt before you apply.
 If you already have a clearance, then you might consider notifying your superior and assuring him/her that you are working toward a resolution.

 If your issues involve IRS debt, a licensed tax attorney can help.
 Our tax attorneys in Denver, Castle Rock and Colorado Springs help individuals resolve tax debt problems by fighting the IRS when they unlawfully collect tax debts that are beyond the statute of limitations; negotiating a better tax settlement or payment plan and identify problematic behavior so future tax-debt issues are less likely to arise.
-Call us now to schedule your free consultation.
+Call us now to schedule your consultation.